-My course slowly changed, and I headed towards freedom, new beginnings, new passions and a new love I never thought I would find.
+My course slowly changed, and I made my way towards freedom, new beginnings, new passions and a new love I never thought I would find.

-But before I found that love, I found myself first.
+But before I found that love, I had to find myself first.

 I learned to nurture her and to understand her.
-This was the year I practiced patience, and it was worth it.
+This was the year I practiced patience and self-discovery.
+This was the year I listened to me.
 I put negativity and doubt behind me, and I chose to grow stronger and wiser from it instead of letting it keep me in a cynical dark hole.

 If you’re having a bad year, I’m here to tell you that life has a funny way to surprise you, if you have faith that pain is part of life.
 Pain is ultimately part of growth.
 Don’t give up, and above all, be honest with yourself first.
 The rest will fall into place.

 The year started off gloomy.
 I was very unhappy at my demanding corporate job, and I was still picking up the pieces of a lingering heartbreak.
 My breakup happened six months prior, but I was still mourning.
 I couldn’t understand how my long-term committed relationship that I thought was going so well ended so suddenly.
 It left me tormented with confusion and insecurity, and it made me question my faith in people.